 Alachua is a somewhat small city located in the state of Florida.
 With a population of 9,899 people and three constituent neighborhoods, Alachua is the 209th largest community in Florida.

-Alachua is a decidedly white-collar city, with fully 86.46% of the workforce employed in white-collar jobs, well above the national average.
+Alachua is a decidedly white-collar city, with fully 87.39% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Alachua is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Alachua who work in office and administrative support (16.66%), healthcare (14.10%), and sales jobs (7.81%).
+There are especially a lot of people living in Alachua who work in office and administrative support (17.60%), management occupations (8.94%), and healthcare (8.52%).

 Alachua is an extremely ethnically-diverse city.
 The people who call Alachua home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Alachua residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Alachua include English, Irish, Italian, and Polish.
+Important ancestries of people in Alachua include German, Irish, English, Italian, and Haitian.

 The most common language spoken in Alachua is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and French.